Battle of Tarentum (212 BC): Prelude

 The Romans had been waiting for a chance to strike at Capua, the capital of Campania in southern Italy, after it revolted against them following their defeat by the Carthaginian Hannibal at Cannae in 216 BC.
 Hannibal had made the city his winter headquarters, and his proximity deterred the Romans.
 In 212 BC, however, Hannibal was called south to Tarentum, giving the Romans a chance to strike.
 Hannibal hoped for a success big enough to risk the loss of Capua.
 His eyes had long been set on the city of Tarentum, the richest in the whole of southern Italy.

 Tarentum's dislike of Rome

 Hannibal had been in communication with a party of Tarentine citizens who were unhappy with Roman rule.
 A previous attempt had been made by the people of Tarentum to rid themselves of the Romans.
 However, it was thwarted by the precautions that the Roman commander of Brundisium had taken.
 He took effectual means for the defence of the city and sent some of the possible malcontents to Rome to serve as hostages for the good behaviour of the rest of the population.
 These hostages were later caught trying to escape, several of whom were then convicted by the quaestores parricidii and sentenced to be flung from the Tarpeian Rock.
 This act infuriated the people of Tarentum, who renewed their communications with Hannibal.

+A conspiracy was formed by a group of young aristocrats led by two Tarentines called Philemenus and Nico (Nikon in Greek).
+They secretly travelled to Hannibal's camp and negotiated conditions of Tarentum's betrayal.
+The city was guaranteed freedom of rule, was not to pay tribute and was not to be garrisoned.